Brett-Tanner/obsidian/Books/High Performance Postgres for Rails.md

 Users are 'roles' with the `LOGIN` privilege in Postgres, and their access info can be stored in a `~/.pgpass` file using a semicolon as a delimiter.

+You can create a role without the `LOGIN` privilege and use it as a 'group' to store privileges in by creating the role you want to add to the group `IN` the group role.

 ### Terminology

 - bloat: allocated but unused space, or space used on old tuples